nmahmood1/NewsNugget_API/Proposal.md

 - Integrate with NewsAPI to fetch news articles
 - Browse news articles by category
-- Save and retrieve user's favorite articles
+- Create, edit and delete articles

 ## Stretch Goals